Anuradha-Herath/Portfolio/README.md

 1. **Authentication Failed**: Check your JWT secret and admin credentials
 2. **Database Connection**: Verify Supabase URL and API keys
+3. **Email Not Sending**: Ensure Gmail App Password is correct and 2FA is enabled
+4. **SMS Not Working**: Verify TextBee API key and device ID
+5. **File Upload Failed**: Check storage bucket permissions and file size limits
-3. **Build Errors**: Ensure all TypeScript types are properly defined
+6. **Build Errors**: Ensure all TypeScript types are properly defined

 ### Development Tips

 - Use the browser's developer tools to inspect API calls
 - Check the Supabase dashboard for database issues
 - Monitor the server console for error messages
+- Test email functionality at `/admin/test-email`
+- Initialize storage buckets by calling `/api/storage/init`

 ## License